A Survey to Recent Progress Towards Understanding In-Context Learning: Empirical Investigation On Skill Recognition and Skill Learning

 \section{Empirical Investigation On Skill Recognition and Skill Learning}

 In this section, we exhibit more empirical analyses revolving around skill recognition and skill learning abilities.
 In contrast to the mechanism analysis that focuses on whether the ICL can learn new in-context data generation functions or not, empirical evidence in this section indicates that it is highly likely that LLMs exhibit both skill recognition and skill learning abilities of various levels, instead of an all-or-nothing conclusion.
 We first discuss how the LLM jointly obtains both abilities during the pre-training stage in Section~\ref{subsec:tradeoff-origin}.
 Specifically, the origin of both abilities is determined by the pre-training data distribution~\cite{chan2022data} and the model scale~\cite{wei2023larger, pan2023context}.
-We then investigate how the LLM effectively utilizes the obtained abilities during the ICL inference stage in Section~\ref{subsec:tradeoff-usage}.
 Typically, the LLM exhibits varying degrees of usage on those two abilities according to tasks with different difficulties.
-The unique strengths and weaknesses of each ability are shown in Section~\ref{subsec:ad-dis}.